jsa4000/Getting-Started-NodeJS/electron/README.md

 ##2.
 Quick Start

-For a quick-start you can follow this basic steps.
+For a quick-start you can follow these basic steps.
 This is extracted from its offical Website http://electron.atom.io/

 1.Clone the Quick Start repository